digitalblossom/alternative-frontends/README.md

    - [x] Open-Source

 - **SSL Labs**
    - Free tool by Qualys that does a deep analysis to check the SSL implementation of a server.
-Just enter any domain (such as an alternative frontend's) and wait.
+Helpful to check public instances.
+You'll find this on the [Piped](#youtube) page for instance.
    - [Homepage](https://www.ssllabs.com/ssltest/)
    - [ ] Open-Source